jirawan-chuapradit/grpc-gateway-example/README.md

 # gRPC-Gateway Example with DataDog Tracing

-This project demonstrates how to set up a gRPC service with a RESTful HTTP API using the gRPC-Gateway, integrated with DataDog tracing for observability.
+This project demonstrates how to set up a gRPC service with a RESTful HTTP API using the gRPC-Gateway, integrated with DataDog tracing for observability and demonstrates how to use google.golang.org/grpc/metadata to manage and manipulate metadata in gRPC calls.
+Metadata in gRPC is similar to HTTP headers and can be used to send additional information such as authentication tokens, request IDs, etc.
 ## Overview

 - The gRPC-Gateway translates RESTful HTTP API calls into gRPC calls, allowing you to expose your gRPC service to HTTP clients.